xianshenglu/microfocus-hiring/jd-list-simple.md

 - Proficiency in object-oriented analysis and design methodology.
 - Linux, Docker and Kubernetes working experience is preferred.
 - Experience in large data processing and machine learning domain is preferred.

-###  / Java Developer / 月薪 15-25K / TBD

-**Keywords:** Java, Spring, Kubernetes, Docker

-**Required**

-- Bachelor or Master Degree in Computer Science, Information System, Software Engineering or equivalent
-- Solid understanding of fundamental design and architecture patterns such as: n-tier, Publish/Subscribe, REST, MVC, Data Access (OR/M, DAO’s…etc.)
-- Hands-on programming and debugging skills on Java, JS, HTML5.
-Experience with Spring framework, Message Queue, Angular JS, React JS.
-- Ability to adopt and learn new process/business/technical knowledge.
-Team work is the key to success.
-- Familiar with Kubernetes, Docker, Cloud is a good plus.
-- Fluent written and oral English is a good plus.

 ### CMS / Senior Developer with DevOps / 月薪 15-25K / 7025077